gabefair/Family-Security-Review/README.md

 ### Security

-- [ ] Make sure 2fa is enabled for all financial, social, and mission-critical sites
+- [ ] Make sure 2fa is enabled for all your accounts.
+Especially any financial, social, and mission-critical sites
-- [ ] Make sure 2fa does not use Text message (SMS)
+- [ ] Make sure 2fa does not use Text message (SMS).
+DuckDuckGo "ss7 protocol hack"
 - [ ] Consider using a [YubiKey](https://security.stackexchange.com/q/17922/6402)
 - [ ] Make a list of all financial/401k/HSA/retirement/investment/loan Accounts
+- [ ] Walk through your account list and change your passwords
 - [ ] Make sure financial accounts have correct mailing address
 - [ ] Make sure USPS mail forwarding is renewed on any previous residences
 - [ ] Review emergency contacts on phones